PointCloudLibrary/pcl/doc/tutorials/content/matrix_transform.rst

    :lines: 92-105

 This second approach is easier to understand and is less error prone.
 Be carefull if you want to apply several rotations; rotations are not commutative !
-This means than in most cases : rotA * rotB != rotB * rotA.
+This means than in most cases: rotA * rotB != rotB * rotA.

 .. literalinclude:: sources/matrix_transform/matrix_transform.cpp